PhD, Clark University, (1959)

 Mayo also did research on racial integration.
 In her study of a school busing program called "Operation Exodus" she attempted to document why black families decided to pay to send their children to all-white schools in Boston.
 She also studied the unfair treatment of African-Americans in U.S. courts by focusing on jurors' racial attitudes and expressions of prejudice toward black defendants.
 Unfortunately, Mayo's research was cut short due to her sudden death on November 21, 1981.

 Despite her short career, Clara Mayo as a social psychologist, scholar, teacher, trainer, and expert witness made important contributions to the social psychology of race and gender.
-She was elected to the presidency of the New England Psychological Association (NEPA) from 1976 to 1977, and then to the presidency of the Society for the Psychological Study of Social Issues.
+She was elected to the presidency of the New England Psychological Association from 1976 to 1977, and then to the presidency of the Society for the Psychological Study of Social Issues (SPSSI).
 Unfortunately, she died before being able to serve her entire term.
 SPSSI established a graduate student research award in her honour.

 by Zahra Shabzandehdar Nakhjiri (2010)

 Bell, C., Cheney, J & Mayo, C. (1972).
 Structural and subject variation in communication networks.
 Human Relations, 25, 1-8.